dfamonteiro/blog/blog/content/posts/dotnet-trace-final-fix.md

 }
 ```

 I honestly thought this `if (candidates.Count == 0)` edge case would never be triggered.
 I mean, who on earth goes 100 function calls deep within a single millisecond?!
-The Rosylin compiler apparently.
+The Roslyn compiler apparently.

 I have an idea on how to fix this, but it's not pretty.